javiearth/javiearth/README.md

 ### Hi there 👋
+You can  find me at:

+mastodon.social@javiearth

+I am a chemical engineer transitioning into the IT field, so you can expect some related content soon
 <!--
 **javiearth/javiearth** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.